thejessicafelts/collatz-conjecture/README.md

 For my own curiosity, I would like to see how large of a number I can successfully run through my program, once the `Number.MAX_SAFE_INTEGER` limit is no longer a barrier to larger numbers.

+---

 ### **About Me**

 I am a Software Engineer, and am also currently a University Student with a casual interest in Mathematics, and absolute fascination with Computer Science.

+I am beginning an initial build of this program at just before midnight on a Monday, because it sounded like a fun idea.
+That's the type of person I am.